The best preparation for tomorrow is doing your best today – H.Jackson Brown

 Study Planner – NEET Preparation Strategy In 1 Month

-NEET is scheduled to be conducted on 3rd May 2020.
-The first and the most important suggestion, even at this crunch time would be to design a study planner.
+The first and the most important suggestion, at this crunch time, would be to design a study planner.
 Often underrated, but the power of a customized planner is immense, especially if it’s a competitive exam like NEET.
 This step ensures that your day is dedicated to different strategies throughout, covering different sections of NEET.

-One should atleast spend anywhere between 11-14 hours a day purely to studying.
+One should spend anywhere between 11-14 hours a day purely for studying, to say the least.
 Get started now, as it takes time for you to cultivate that as a habit.
-This will not only help you in focusing but will give you a sense of confidence of sticking to a study schedule and hence a reaffirmation.
-Revise the NEET syllabus in this month thoroughly.
-NCERT sees a majority of its chunk appearing in the NEET question paper consequently should not be ignored.
+This will not only help you in focusing but will give you a sense of confidence in sticking to a study schedule and hence a reaffirmation.
+Revise the NEET syllabus this month thoroughly.
+NCERT sees a majority of its chunk appearing in the NEET question paper, consequently should not be ignored.

-Time and again the importance of good study material is not stressed enough.
+Time and again, the importance of good study material is stressed enough.
 Along with a documented plan, it also becomes important to be studying from the right books.
 NCERT tops the list in this regard.
-One needs to master NCERT syllabus from classes 11 & 12 and once that is done, you can move to refering and studying from related sources, important notes, revision notes and coaching modules even available online.
+One needs to master the NCERT syllabus from classes 11 & 12 and once that is done, you can move to referring and studying from related sources, important notes, revision notes, and coaching modules even available online.

 Exhaustive Revisions – NEET Preparation Strategy In 1 Month

 Imagine your exam is tomorrow, what would your plan of action for today look like?
 Revisions predominantly.
 We follow the same strategy when we are just a month away.
-Most of us swear by revisions, they not only help us solidify our concepts but also helps us add to our soaring confidence levels, ready to take on any question from such topics.
+Most of us swear by revisions, they not only help us solidify our concepts, but also help us add to our soaring confidence levels, ready to take on any question from such topics.